 Connect the Milk tank to a flow valve, which connects to the Skimmed Milk tank.

 Note that the flow valve and blender both have a default limit of 10 L/s.
-In order to control the flow rate from this single point, set the outflow rate of the Milk Tank and the Cream Tank to "unlimited flow".
+In order to control the flow rate from this single point, set the outflow rate of the Milk Tank and the Cream Tank to "unconstrained flow".

 The model should now look like this: